PeiranHan/PeiranHan.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Peiran Han is currently a Ph.D. candidate at the School of Traffic and Transportation, Beijing Jiaotong University(BJTU).
-He holds a Bachelor’s degree (B.E.) and a Master’s degree (M.E.) in Railway Transportation, both obtained from Beijing Jiaotong University, China, in 2017 and 2020, respectively.
+From March 2024 to March 2025, He is visiting Chair of Railway Operation, ”Friedrich List” Faculty of Transport and Traffic Sciences, Technische Universit¨at Dresden (TU Dresden).
 {style="text-align: justify;"}